sarikaksstrcs/MentalEase.ai/README.md

-pip install gtts
-pip install pygame
-pip install SpeechRecognition
-pip install pipwin
+1. pip install gtts pygame SpeechRecognition pipwin mtranslate flask
-pipwin install pyaudio
+2. pipwin install pyaudio
-pip install mtranslate
-pip install flask

 ### Note
 Ensure you have pygame, SpeechRecognition, and pyaudio dependencies installed properly.
 If using Windows, use pipwin for pyaudio.